Seattle considers $10 cap on late fees for renters

-A proposed Seattle City Council bill could cap late rent payment fees at $10 per month, with the hope of helping tenants who fall behind on rent avoid higher balances.
+A Seattle City Council bill could cap late rent payment fees at $10 per month, with the hope of helping tenants who fall behind on rent avoid higher balances.

 While renters in the city have been protected from late fees, and any other fees associated with nonpayment throughout the pandemic, that protection will expire this October, a year after the city ended its civil emergency.